 Winning schools will be awarded the following prizes:

-First place prize – One-year full scholarship for the winning team towards studying at the Technion. *
+First place prize – One-year full scholarship for the winning team towards first year studying at the Technion. *

 * Students must be accepted to the program.